In Depth Baby Product Reviews Led by a Pediatrician

 Crash Testing

-The Doona did not perform as well as the average seat in the crash tests we had commissioned.
-In our analysis, it scored almost at the bottom compared to the other seats we tested.
+The Doona did not perform well in the crash tests we had commissioned.

 Ease of Installation LATCH

-Installing the Doona using LATCH is easy enough, but it scored below average for the group and isn't as easy as installing it without the base altogether.
+Installing the Doona using LATCH is easy enough, but it scored below average for the group and isn't as easy as installing it without the base.
 It does not offer an anti-rebound bar or load leg.
 The base is noticeably wider than the competition, making it a potentially tough choice for smaller cars.
 The LATCH connectors are attached to flexible webbing straps.
 The holes for the belt pathway are large, and we could stick our whole hands through to thread the connectors.
-This is a nice feature given the wider base size, so you don't have to wrap yourself around the base to make the far LATCH connection.
-Also, the handle is pretty long, and we preferred pushing it all the way back during installation to keep it out of the way.
+Given the wider base size, this is a nice feature, so you don't have to wrap yourself around the base to make the far LATCH connection.
+Also, the handle is pretty long, and we preferred pushing it back during installation to keep it out of the way.
 However, it needs to be pushed all the way forward after installation when the car is moving.

-This seat has a little more wiggle than most but still passes the wiggle test.
-It felt hard to get a tight, secure fit because of the bulk of the base, and the more padding or contours the vehicle seat had, the harder it was to get the whole thing tightened down.
+This seat has a little more wiggle than most, but still passes the wiggle test.
+Because of the bulk of the base, it felt hard to get a tight, secure fit, and the more padding or contours the vehicle seat had, the harder it was to tighten the whole thing down.

-The tensioner has a button to release the straps so you can remove the LATCH connectors from the anchors.
+The tensioner has a button to release the straps, allowing you to remove the LATCH connectors from the anchors.
 This seat was easier to remove than some of the competition.

 Adjusting the angle level of the Doona for proper installation is a smooth-moving knob, but it can be tedious despite its drawn-out process.